Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 While the idea of an investment portion is appealing, it’s wise to look carefully at the interest rates you could earn.
 If you’re interested in investing for your financial future, you’re better off with a traditional investment account like a TFSA or RRSP.

 Cash value is one of the features most people are familiar with when it comes to universal life insurance, but it takes time to build it up.
-It’s wise to get a clear picture of how long it will take before you’d ever be able to withdraw or borrow against it in an emergency.
+It’s wise to get a clear picture of how long it will take before you’d ever be able to withdraw or borrow against your life insurance in an emergency.

 These policies are often sold as flexible coverage you can adjust as your needs change over time.
 This may sound like a good thing, but be aware that raising your coverage may require a health exam, which could trigger higher premiums.